microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 In this task, you will install and configure Azure AD Application Proxy.

-1. Within the Remote Desktop session to **DC1**, in the the Edge browser window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.
+1. Within the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.

 2. On the **Contoso - Overview** blade of the Contoso Azure AD tenant, select **Application proxy** under **Manage** on the left.